wlsf82/crud-protractor-backstopjs/README.md

   - the table shows only the filtered computer and the pagination buttons get disabled
 - when filtering by a string that returns more than one value, but less than 10 values
   - the table shows computers that match with the filtered string and the pagination buttons get disabled
-- when filtering by a string that returns more than one value and more than 10 values
+- when filtering by a string that returns more than 10 values
   - the table shows computers that match with the filtered string and the 'Next' pagination button gets enabled
+    - when clicking 'Next' the computers shown continue to match the filter
+      - when clicking 'Previous' the computers shown continue to match the filter
+- when clicking a computer name link
+  - it shows in the form the same data displayed in the previous table

+Note: if there were rules for for ordering computers by name, introduced date, discontinued date and company I'd create test cases for each of these columns in ascendent and descendent order.

-### Test suite: when accessing the relative URL `computers/${computer-id}`
+### Test suite: when accessing the relative URL `computers/${computer-id}` (change '${computer-id}' to a valid computer id)
-- when editing the computer name and clicking 'Save this computer'
+- when editing the computer name with valid data and clicking 'Save this computer'
   - it shows a message saying  'Done!
 Computer [new computer name] has been updated'
-- when editing all information about a computer and clicking 'Save this computer'
+- when editing all information about a computer with valid data and clicking 'Save this computer'
   - when filtering by the just edited computer
     - the table shows only the filtered computer with all the new data
 - when editing the computer name to an empty value and clicking 'Save this computer'